hiiamboris/red-wiki/Great-Red-Optimizer-Challenge:-Permutations.md

 ```
 all-perms: func [a] [
     map-each/only i fac length? a [ith-perm a i - 1]
 ]
 ```

 if HOFs are allowed ;)

-# Profiling

-# Conclusion